System Requirements

 -

-For GuardPoints on NFS shares, CTE-LDT embeds file specific LDT metadata in the beginning of each file during the initial data transformation phase.
+For GuardPoints on NFS shares, LDT embeds file specific LDT metadata in the beginning of each file during the initial data transformation phase.
 The size of each file becomes larger by 4096 bytes to accommodate this required metadata.
 Both the metadata and the file size increase are hidden from users and applications as long as the GuardPoint remains enabled.

 -